cups/Binary-fun/README.md

 Then use the same methods to play around with values.

-There are also two equivalent functions named `pbin8()` and `pbin8_nb()` which accept 8 bit chars instead of 32 bit integers.
+There are also two equivalent functions named `pbin8(char)` and `pbin8_nb(char, *char)` which accept 8 bit chars instead of 32 bit integers.

 ## Caveats

 This is only tested on an x86 64 bit intel processor, running Ubuntu 14.04.
 Gcc version 4.8.4, 32 bit integers, 2's complement.

-I'd love to be able to compare this to an ARM processor, but I'm not (back) there yet.
+I'd love to be able to compare these outcomes to those on an ARM processor, but I'm not (back) there yet.

-It has `__builtin_clz()` (count leading zeros) and ` __builtin_ctz()` (count trailing zeros) instructions.
-This enables you to take an integer such as 4 [0000 0100] and know that the count of trailing zeros is 2, sometimes useful.
+Gcc makes `__builtin_clz()` (count leading zeros) and ` __builtin_ctz()` (count trailing zeros) available.
+This enabled me to take an integer such as 4 [0000 0100] and know that the count of trailing zeros is 2, sometimes useful.
 I have used this in some examples.
 Check your environment carefully, else "Hackers Delight" shows how to roll your own.

 When 32 bit integers are used, the included `pbin(int)` function truncates the first 24 bits, so you cannot see exactly what is going on, I did not realise the importance of this 'till I was dealing with negative signed ints, hence you may notice the char-friendly `pbin8(char)` function appears sporadically.
-The initial title of this repo was to be "Binary Fun with Hackers Delight" but I realised that the majority of that book went straight over my head.
-These are just a few tricks I gleaned and managed to get working, so be aware.

 Programmers following you may hate you for using some of these tricks unless :

 * You document your code liberally
 * You actually do save the day by speeding something up

+The initial title of this repo was to be "Binary Fun with Hackers Delight" but I realised that the majority of that book went straight over my head.
+These are just a few tricks I gleaned and managed to get working, so be aware.

 Much of this may not make any sense if you do not have a copy of "Hackers Delight" - and I sometimes mention the relevant page numbers of Revision 2 of the book.
-Search and you will find it all online, if you can read books like that.
+Search and you will find it all online, if you can read books on a screen.

 ## Hold your horses